Skip to main content

 DSCR underwriting with voucher rents

-DSCR lenders evaluate net operating income vs. debt service.
+DSCR lenders evaluate net operating income vs. debt service against the full DSCR qualification checklist.
 Voucher rents help when:

 • HAP contract is executed — not projected voucher rent